vlnn/pwsh-lunches/README.md

 # pwsh-lunches

-Labs and other reading stuff from Learn Windows PowerShell in a Month of Lunches, Third Edition
+Labs and other reading stuff from [Learn Windows PowerShell in a Month of Lunches, Third Edition](https://www.manning.com/books/learn-windows-powershell-in-a-month-of-lunches-third-edition).
+Both this and [sequel](https://www.manning.com/books/learn-powershell-toolmaking-in-a-month-of-lunches?query=powershell%20tool) are highly recommended!

 ## Reasoning